sashapr/toronto-airbnb/README.md

 1. Go through all pages with listings for every district in Toronto to get IDs
 2. Go through every home individual page to get detailed information

 Then I realized that Airbnb has a limit in showing number of pages per district.
-For example, https://www.airbnb.ca/s/Downtown-Toronto--Toronto/homes shows 300+ homes, but user can browse only through 17 pages.
-So to get all homes, I need to apply additional filter within function which will scrape pages for IDs.
+For example, https://www.airbnb.ca/s/Downtown-Toronto--Toronto/homes shows 300+ homes, but customer can browse only through first 17 pages (which is understandable, rarely we list through more pages and Airbnb can optimize its speed).
+To get all homes, I need to apply additional filter within function which will scrape pages for IDs.
 Thus, if a district has more than 300 homes, I add pricing filter.
 For example, one of the pages I scrape may look: https://www.airbnb.ca/s/Downtown-Toronto--Toronto/homes?price_min=40&price_max=62.
 Pricing step changes dynamically to optimize the speed of scraping.
+I start with average price and then decrease it by 2 in every iteration which returns more than 17 pages.

-While testing functions, I noticed that some listings may appear under different Districts.
+Additionally, while testing functions, I noticed that some listings may appear under different Districts.
 Therefore, I need additionally to get neighboorhood data by using latitude and longiture coordinates.
 I use geopy library to reverse scrape this information.

 The updated scraping plan:
 1. Go through all pages with listings for every district in Toronto to get IDs, apply pricing filter where needed